JayCh99/congress-trades/README.md

 Reports (PTRs).
 To download trades for all years, run the code as is.
 To download trades for a specfic year, specify the year in main.py.

 filing.py contains code to access each filing report based on yearly overviews. transactions.py parses each transaction out of a filing report.
+The yearly overviews and filing reports are downloaded locally as PDFs.